Modifying Request Headers at the CDN Edge Layer

 Why does curl -I show different headers than the browser network tab?

-Browsers automatically inject Accept, User-Agent, Sec-Fetch-*, and Cookie headers. curl -I sends minimal defaults.
-Use curl -v -H 'User-Agent: Mozilla/5.0...' to replicate browser behavior for accurate edge testing.
+Browsers auto-inject Accept, User-Agent, Sec-Fetch-*, and Cookie headers that curl -I omits; replay them with curl -v -H ... to make edge conditionals behave identically during testing.